Soil is the basis for growing most plants. However, there are different types of soil, and various plants have adapted to a particular type.

 However, if you have rocky soil in your yard, there are things you can do to make it possible to grow hostas.

 The first thing to do is to dig a large hole that is equal to the diameter of the hosta at maturity.
 Next, remove any stones from that soil that are larger than 1 inch.
-You can use a metal sifter for this.

 The second thing to do is to enrich the soil with organic matter.
 Add a few buckets of compost to the substrate you have removed from the large rocks and mix it up.